Chris Hegedus: Biography

 The company has devoted much of its creative energy towards short and feature-length films about music.
 Their 1979 short of Randy Newman's song "Baltimore" predates MTV and was one of the templates of the music video format.
 In 1989, they released the theatrical feature 101 for Warner Music.
-In a style later popularized in the TV reality series Real Life, the film followed the popular English band Depeche Mode and a bus full of fans across the country to their final Rose Bowl concert.
+The film followed the popular English band Depeche Mode and a bus full of fans across the country to their final Rose Bowl concert.
 Other music-related films include profiles of songwriter Victoria Williams, Branford Marsalis, and Suzanne Vega.
 Searching For Jimi Hendrix features eleven musical acts, including Los Lobos, Laurie Anderson, Chuck D, and Rosanne Cash interpreting Jimi Hendrix in their own styles.

 In 2000, for Miramax Films, Hegedus and Pennebaker directed Only the Strong Survive, a soulful musical tribute with Isaac Hayes, Wilson Pickett, Rufus Thomas, Sam Moore, Mary Wilson of The Supremes, Jerry Butler and others.
 Down From the Mountain, the 2001 companion concert film to the Coen brothers' release, O Brother, Where Art Thou?, features some of the most talented bluegrass performers of our times, including Ralph Stanley, Emmylou Harris, Alison Krauss, and Gillian Welch.

 Together with Nick Doob, Hegedus and Pennebaker filmed several specials for HBO, including Elaine Stritch at Liberty, which won a 2004 Emmy Award for Best Music, Comedy or Variety Show; the comedy Assume the Position with Robert Wuhl; and a segment of Addiction.

 For the Sundance Channel, Hegedus filmed Michael Stipe, Bruce Springsteen and others for the 2004 Vote For Change concert, and directed Fox vs. Franken for Sundance's First Amendment series.
 In 2006, Hegedus theatrically released, Al Franken: God Spoke.
 Co-directed with Nick Doob, the film follows the political satirist Al Franken's personal transformation from comedy to politics.
 Following the 2010 completion of Kings of Pastry, Hegedus and Pennebaker co-directed the live YouTube broadcast of the National's May 2010 benefit concert at the Brooklyn Academy of Music.